borschik/borschik/docs/freeze/freeze.en.md

 # Static resources freeze

-What means ”freeze“: description and advantages of this technology you can get in [article at bem.info](http://bem.info/articles/borschik).
+What means ”freeze“: description and advantages of this technology you can get in an [article at bem.info](https://bem.info/articles/borschik/#Static-resources-«freeze»).

 ## `.borschik` config